Expired vehicle registration is openly operating.

 "Currently, the commune has compiled statistics and proposed to the competent authority to consider and request the vehicle inspection agency to send officers and vehicles to the island to help the people," said the leader of Quan Lan Commune Police.

-Arrange vehicle inspection on the island soon
+Early arrangement of vehicle inspection on the island

 To meet the increasing travel needs of tourists, individuals and businesses have invested in purchasing 169 four-wheeled motorized passenger vehicles (electric vehicles) to transport tourists on the island.

 "The district authorities regularly inspect and remind vehicle owners and drivers to comply with legal regulations to ensure traffic safety.
 Currently, the unit has sent a document requesting the Quang Ninh Road Motor Vehicle Inspection Joint Stock Company to send equipment and human resources to the island to inspect cars and electric vehicles.
-However, this has not been implemented yet," said the leader of Co To District Police.
+However, this has not yet been implemented," said the leader of Co To District Police.

 Similarly, the Traffic Police and Order Team, Van Don District Police said that they are coordinating to review all vehicles operating in the island communes to propose management measures and find solutions to remove difficulties for vehicles whose registration has expired.